carmelgafa/carmelgafa.com/content/post/__DRAFT_azureml_pipeline_introduction.md

 ## AzureML development considerations and project structure

 Following a [post in stackoverflow,](https://stackoverflow.com/questions/6323860/sibling-package-imports) that discussed methods to eliminate sibling import problems, I have decided to create a consistent project structure for my python projects, thus making all my development easier and consistent.
-I havel also created a template for the project structure, which can be found in the [this repository](https://github.com/carmelgafa/python_environment_creator).
+I have also created a template for the project structure, which can be found in the [this repository](https://github.com/carmelgafa/python_environment_creator).
 In this particular exercise, I have names the project as **azuremlproject**.

 At a high level, the project structure is as follows: